NebeyouMusie/Nike-Landing-Page/README.md

 ## Usage

-1. Open http://localhost:5173 in your browser.
+1. Open http://localhost:5173 in your browser to view the project locally.
 2. Explore the interactive elements and functionality of the landing page.

 ## Credit